NEW

 Focus, experience, learn!

 What is Solutions Architecture?
 This multidisciplinary practice started becoming common in the language services industry around decade ago, emerging as a role that supports solving business problems in our increasingly complex and interconnected field.
-Inspired by the metaphor of designing a building, the practice involves applying technology and process solutions to business problems, understanding the interactions of different systems and procedures and how they interact with each other, how the solution will scale and be maintained, as well as understanding costs, recommending pricing, understanding customer satisfaction, sales strategy and presentation skills and the , and guiding the team in charge of execution to produce the deliverable to spec .
+Inspired by the metaphor of designing a building, the practice involves applying technology and process solutions to business problems, understanding the interactions of different systems and procedures and how they interact with each other, how the solution will scale and be maintained, as well as understanding costs, recommending pricing, understanding customer satisfaction, sales strategy and presentation skill, and guiding the team in charge of execution to produce the deliverable to spec.

-In early 2025, we are introducing the Solutions Round Table to focus on the practice and application of various aspects of Solution Architecture.
+In September, 2025, the Solutions Round Table will focus on the practice and application of various aspects of Solution Architecture.
 Moderator Erik Vogt will facilitate open communication with the assistance of an advisory board with members from major global brands about real-world issues, problem resolutions, and wishes for technology and process improvement.

 Ideal participants are inquisitive, curious, and willing to share their experiences in understanding and solving problems in the language industry.